Social-Systems-Lab/vibe/README.md

 ## Repository Structure

-The repository is organized into three main subprojects:
+The repository is organized into these projects:

 ### `vibe-app`